Parent page: Working with File-based Component Libraries

 Adding Models to the Schematic Component

-From the Model region at the bottom of the design space (click the upside-down arrows/caret symbol on the bottom-right of the design space as shown in the following image).
+The schematic symbol editor's Model Manager dialog (Tools » Model Manager) enables you to view and organize your component models.
+For example, you can add the same model to multiple, selected components.
+Alternatively, you can add models to the current component from the Model region of the design space (click the upside-down arrows/caret symbol on the bottom-right of the design space as shown in the following image).

 Click the highlighted caret symbol to access the Model region of the design space.